IskrenVanev/CSCB634-/README.md

 ## Introduction
-Bulky_MVC is a web application built on the MVC (Model-View-Controller) architecture.
+StohlDivanWeb is a web application built on the MVC (Model-View-Controller) architecture.
-The platform facilitates bulk book purchases with dedicated admin and customer areas, providing a seamless experience for both user types.
+The platform facilitates bulk furniture purchases with dedicated admin and customer areas, providing a seamless experience for both user types.